Merlin-Richter/2_player_reinforcement_learning/README.md

 copy the Repo and start going through the different Agents starting at A and going down the alphabet.

+This Projekt is currently unfinnished and on standby.

 Have fun leaning :D

 childish curiosity without expectations is what makes life worth living!